 When considering how to increase revenue, sports administrators have several fundraising options, including:

-- Focus on larger fundraising events.
 Administrators at North Hardin High School in Radcliff, KY, are focused on having several major fundraisers such as benefit concerts, dinners, and auctions.
 In Mansfield in neighboring Ohio, Cardinal High School hosted a pig roast in honor of an alumnus, AD Jimmy Soltis told National Federation of State High School Associations (NFHS).
 At the event, the school raffled off a car donated by a local dealer.
 However, Soltis said that smaller fundraisers shouldn’t be overlooked.
-“Another quick and easy fundraiser in which our student-athletes are involved is the sale of pepperoni rolls,” he said.
+“Another quick and easy fundraiser in which our student-athletes are involved in the sale of pepperoni rolls,” he said.

 “Parents and community members like to support our efforts if we run them well, include some type of value, and provide visible improvements to the activities they enjoy attending,” he said.

 The bottom line for an athletic department, as for any organization, is to stay within the budget.
 In addition to raising funds, ADs can consider a number of other strategies, including: